The WHERE clause filters data that meet some criteria.

 Be sure that the columns included in the WHERE clause are properly indexed.

-If not, a table scan is performed which, with large tables, can be very slow.
+If not, a table scan is performed, which, with large tables, can be very slow.

 Note: A table scan is an operation in which each table record is read to check if there is a match with the WHERE clause.
+Table scans are a common source of application performance problems.